-As with the Mario Table Tennis game, I found this free Tennis game to be very challenging at first.
+I found this free Tennis game to be very challenging at first.
 But with practice, my concentration really kicked into gear and I got much better with the keys and my reaction time.

 I've won several games, but not any matches yet.
 I guess I need more practice.

 Update: I finally won a match!
 It was a grueling battle in Exhibition mode but in the end I put my opponent away 6 games to 4.

 Sports-related games like this free tennis game often make good brain games.
 That's because they usually require intense concentration.

 By improving your concentration, you can better remember the things you read and hear.